-My memoir, You Look Like That Girl, is available from Amazon, Barnes & Noble or by requesting it from your favorite independent bookseller.
+My memoir, You Look Like That Girl: a child actor stops pretending and finally grows up, is available from Amazon, Barnes & Noble or by requesting it from your favorite independent bookseller.
 Personalized signed copies are available here.
 It is the story of growing up in the film industry and making the decision to leave in search of some peace.

-My second book, Not Just Me, is a hopeful, entertaining, enlightening look at the root causes of anxiety, the latest research on mood disorders, and ideas for how we can all live authentically with more peace, power, and purpose.
+My second book, Not Just Me: Anxiety, depression, and learning to embrace your weird, is a hopeful, entertaining, enlightening look at the root causes of anxiety, the latest research on mood disorders, and ideas for how we can all live authentically with more peace, power, and purpose.
 Part memoir, part journalistic exploration—this book reminds all of us that we are not alone.
 Personalized signed copies can be ordered here.

 My writing has appeared in Newsweek, Today.com, Huffington Post, Yoga Magazine, US Magazine, Elephant Journal, Thought Catalog, Vanichi Magazine, ASPCA, and Hello Giggles, where I am a contributing writer.
 I’ve appeared on HuffPost Live, MSNBC, CNN, BBC, and CBC.
 I do speaking events at high schools, colleges, and conferences and run weekend workshops about writing, yoga, and living an authentic life.